CottageCabbage/Tomato-Salad/README.md

 + slider in settings for setInterval(obj.step, NUMBER)? affects granularity.
 Lower numbers are more accurate, also more CPU-expensive

 + For some reason, am not managing to toogle pause/resume button?  check later.

++ For some reason, can't call method from within method?
+Really have to make some progress on the Vue Course before continuing this.

 #### For Icons